faizmokhtar/faizmokhtar.com/content/posts/what-does-x-t-syntax-supposed-to-mean-in-go.md

 ---
-title: What Does  "x.(T)" Syntax Supposed to Mean in Go?
+title: What does  "x.(T)" syntax supposed to mean in Go?
 date: 2020-04-14T14:33:00.667Z
 categories:
   - little-bites